MarcoMaz/wa11y/README.md

 2. Install dependencies: `npm install`
 3. Build the library: `npm run build`

-## Why Light DOM?

-Using the Light DOM allows these components to:

-1. **Open Up to External Styling:** Since the components are unstyled by default, they are meant to be styled by the parent application.
-The Light DOM makes it easier to apply global styles or CSS frameworks directly to the components without the encapsulation restrictions of the Shadow DOM.
-2. **Consistency with Global Styles:** The Light DOM ensures that components naturally inherit and respect global CSS styles defined in the parent application.
-This avoids issues where styles need to be duplicated inside shadow roots, making the styling process simpler and more maintainable.
-3. **Flexibility in Theming:** By using the Light DOM, components can be easily themed using existing CSS variables, utility classes, and CSS-in-JS solutions available in the parent application, providing a unified and consistent look across the entire application.

 ## Usage with frameworks

 To integrate wa11y-ui components into your framework, follow these common steps: